dariochiaiese/TeXcel/README.md

 will read the second sheet in the file, using as header row 6 (Python starts from 0), as columns B, C and D and customizing the header ad "name", "surname" and "age".
 Also, the label in LaTeX of the table will be tab1.

 If you need a _long table_ (e.g. *a multipage table*) you can use the package "longtable" in LaTeX.
-To convert a table in the correct format, you can use, intead of texify, the command "lontable"
+To convert a table in the correct format, you can use, intead of texify, the command "longtable"

       longtable -p -o